Chameleon Channels: Measuring YouTube Accounts Repurposed for Deception and Profit: Related Work

 Account hijacking has similarly shifted toward high-value targets.
 Rather than compromising many small accounts, actors now focus on fewer but influential ones~\cite{egele2017towards}.
-This shift is tied to the ease of monetizing influence, particularly in finance and crypto spaces.
+This shift may be tied to the ease of monetizing influence, particularly in finance and crypto spaces.
 Notable examples include the SEC’s hijacked account used for market-moving tweets~\cite{justice2025alabama} and Vitalik Buterin’s account used to spread phishing links~\cite{knight2023hack}.

 Reputation abuse also occurs without hijacking.
-Liu et al.~\cite{liu2024give} show that scammers use legitimate-looking YouTube channels (e.g., “Ripple XRP” with 114,000 subscribers) to host ephemeral livestreams and direct viewers to off-site scams.
+Liu et al.~\cite{liu2024give} show that scammers use legitimate-looking YouTube channels (e.g., ``Ripple XRP'' with 114,000 subscribers) to host ephemeral livestreams and direct viewers to off-site scams.

 \textbf{Licit Yet Harmful Online Influencers.} Influential accounts that promote potentially harmful content but within gray areas have become an increasingly prevalent issue.
-For example, many reported cases of influencers promoting ``meme coins'' have left viewers with little recourse after the coin collapses~\cite{clark2024hawk,khalili2025memecoin}.
-It is unclear whether YouTube's terms-of-service restrict this behavior, whose (il)legality is not even completely settled.
-Similarly, influential accounts have also been used to disseminate problematic narratives, such as smear campaigns, before elections.
+For example, many reported cases of influencers promoting ``meme coins'' have left viewers with little recourse after the coin collapses and they incur losses~\cite{clark2024hawk,khalili2025memecoin}.
+It is unclear whether YouTube’s terms of service prohibit influencers from promoting speculative financial instruments such as meme coins, in part because the legality of such promotions remains unsettled.
+Nonetheless, their financial impact on viewers is clear.
+Similarly, influential accounts have also been used to disseminate problematic narratives, such as smear campaigns, during election periods.
 The latest case occurred just last year, when a criminal investigation linked payments from a Russian disinformation campaign to American influencers~\cite{grevygotfredsen2024tenet}.
 This example also illustrates the increasing interplay between financially motivated actors (in this case, influencers) and ideologically motivated actors (state sponsors).